moralescastillo/mysite/_posts/2023-10-19-dbt-date-dimension-azure.md

 ### the dim_date_azure macro

-Let's begin by creating the file 'dim_date_azure.sql' in the 'macros/' folder.
+Let's begin by creating the file `dim_date_azure.sql` in the `macros/` folder.
 The file will contain the following query, which allows us to generate a basic date spine between two dates:

 <script src="https://gist.github.com/moralescastillo/a288665a00c3fbb4623fbd2ac67de75f.js"></script>
 <font size="-1"><center><span> The <code>dim_date_azure</code> macro generates a series of dates</span></center></font>